gonoph/satellite-utils/README.md

 * it's locked
 * the template has a duplicate name

+## Scripts

+This is a collection of scripts I use to help stand up new servers - which include Satellite servers.

 ### `getca.sh`

 This is a script using sed magic to extract out the certificate chain from an ssl connection.
 It ignores the first